MarcioPimenta/Python/README.md

 # Python
- Meus exercícios do curso de Python do CursoEmVídeo
+ Meus exercícios do curso de Python do CursoEmVídeo até o mundo 3.